saidaHF/InitiationToPython/exercises/exercises.md

 Part 2:
 -------

-Modify the program you did in Part 1but assuming that you need to read the header.
+Modify the program you did in Part 1 but assuming that you need to read the header.
 Particularly, not only the GAIN and OFFSET items may have different values, but also the order of the items in the header can vary and there could be more items in the header (it won't always be 3 lines).
 The marker for